justinchiu/low-rank-models/lpcfg/README.md

-# Linearized PCFG (LPCFG) for Language Modeling
+# Low-Rank PCFG (LPCFG) for Language Modeling

-This repo provides instructions for reproducing our LPCFG results in ``Linearized Structured Models''.
+This repo provides instructions for reproducing our LPCFG results in ``Low-Rank Constraints for Fast Inference in Structured Models''.
 Note that our repo is based on [compound-pcfg](https://github.com/harvardnlp/compound-pcfg/) and [cpcfg](https://github.com/zhaoyanpeng/cpcfg) (Kim et al 2019, [Compound Probabilistic Context-Free Grammars for Grammar Induction](https://www.aclweb.org/anthology/P19-1228)).

 ## Dependencies